Jam-AI-org/.github/profile/README.md

-# OX - AI  : OriginX AI
+# OX - AI  : OrginX AI

-OX - AI stands for **Origin eXpandable Artificial Intelligence** , which is an AI organization, an AGI  project, and a software company founded by [@Lokeshwaran-M](https://github.com/Lokeshwaran-M)
+OX - AI stands for **Orgin eXpandable Artificial Intelligence** , which is an AI organization, an AGI  project, and a solo startup as of now started by [@Lokeshwaran-M](https://github.com/Lokeshwaran-M)

 The goal of OX - AI is to conduct research in AI and develop AI assistants focused on Linux machines.